William Chow, MRSB

 He is also currently involved with the UK based Darwin Tree of Life Project, a Wellcome Sanger Institute leading UK-wide initiative to read the genomes of all 60,000 complex species (eukaryotes) in the British Isles.

-Besides the GRC and genomes, he has also assisted in the development of reference genomes for many species including but not limiting, pig, chicken, various helminth worms and in a previous position the salmon (salmo salar) genome.
+Besides these large scale genome projects, he has also assisted in the development of reference genomes for many species including 16 mice strains, pig, chicken, various helminth worms and in a previous position the salmon (salmo salar) genome.